iddosoftware/iddosoftware.github.io/index.md

 ---

 #### About Us
-Iddo Software is currently comprised of Bogdan Budescu and Ștefan Ghivirigă.
-We're, basically, a couple of guys in a basement office writing computer vision and deep learning code for startups that need our skills to build their apps.
+Iddo Software is currently comprised of Bogdan Budescu, Ștefan Ghivirigă and Dorian Stoica.
+We're, basically, three guys in a basement office writing computer vision and deep learning code for startups that need our skills to build their apps.

 #### What we do
 As I've stated above, we're (mostly) writing code.
 Many computer vision and machine learning apps share common functionality, so we strongly incentivize our clients (through substantial discounts to our own hourly rates) to allow us to reuse the code we write for them.
 This way, we don't write the same stuff over and over again (which leads to boredom and depression), and our clients get their code faster and cheaper.